 Advice for Employees

 If you are presented with a severance package upon termination that seems inadequate based on your years with the company, position and age, it is wise to consult a professional.
-Employers should provide you the opportunity to seek independent legal advice prior to signing a release in order to avoid a breach of contract finding.
+Employers should provide you with the opportunity to seek independent legal advice prior to signing a release in order to avoid a breach of contract finding.
 Contact Monkhouse Law today for a free consultation.